guybeckenstein/crack-the-enigma-web-app/README.md

 4. It is including _Enigma machine_ implementation, automatic decipher process (using **brute force**), and client-server model.
 5. The machine is a generic one, not limited to a certain scale.
 6. Implemented an Enigma machine feature and developed automated deciphering through brute force algorithms (combinations, permutations, etc.), thus 100,0000 decodes can be found within a minute.
 7. Extensively employs multithreading, thread pools, atomic variables, files, collections, OOP principles (interfaces, encapsulation, SOLID, singletons, etc.).
-Styled within CSS, using JavaFX attributes (Desktop Application, not web – HTML).
+8. Used _CSS_ for styling, _JavaFX_ for desktop attributes.

 ### The Entities in the Web Application
 - **General**